-- 7.5.2 The employer commits to insourcing all BEMS work where viable.
+- 7.5.1 BEMS work involves planned or corrective maintenance, minor or major works.
+The parties recognise Queensland Health's building, engineering and maintenance services (BEMS) as being the principal providers of trade services within Queensland Health facilities. - 7.5.2 The employer commits to insourcing all BEMS work where viable.
 Insourcing opportunities include but are not limited to: - (a) BEMS work performed by labour hire; - (b) BEMS work performed by contractors approved under a standing offer arrangements; - (c) BEMS work organised by an Assets and Infrastructure team/department or equivalent. - 7.5.3 Insourcing opportunities exclude those contracted out BEMS services being performed during a current contracted period.
-Current contracted services present a contracting in opportunity upon expiration of the contract and are considered at clause 7.8. - 7.5.4 The parties will establish an agreed insourcing opportunities template within three (3) months of certification.
-The parties recognise the mechanism to consider and document insourcing services opportunities, is the use of the agreed insourcing opportunities template. - 7.5.5 Within six (6) months of agreeing on the insourcing opportunities template, the employer will provide training to BEMS managers and union delegates on how insourcing opportunities should be considered and how to complete insourcing opportunities template. - 7.5.6 Where management decide it is not viable for BEMS employees to perform the BEMS work required, a completed insourcing opportunities template will be provided in a time manner for each occasion to: - the relevant union(s); - the Hospital and Health Service Human Resources; and - the Human Resource Branch, Department of Health.

-- 7.5.7 Any dispute between the parties arising out of this clause will be dealt with in accordance with Clause 1.11 of this Agreement. - 7.5.8 The matter will be noted at the next Local Consultative Forum (LCF) which shall have 'insourcing' as a standing agenda item.
+Current contracted services present a contracting in opportunity upon expiration of the contract and are considered at clause 7.7. - 7.5.4 Where management decide it is not viable for employees to perform the BEMS work required, a completed insourcing opportunities template will be provided in a timely manner for each occasion to: - (a) the relevant union/s; - (b) the HHS Human Resources; and - (c) the Human Resource Branch, Department. - 7.5.5 Any dispute between the parties arising out of this clause will be dealt with in accordance with clause 1.11 of this Agreement. - 7.5.6 The matter will be noted at the next Local Consultative Forum (LCF) which shall have 'insourcing' as a standing agenda item.